sadewadee/softether-autoinstall/README.md

 This is my SoftEther autoinstaller.
 This script will *hopefully* make your life a little easier.
 I have not made **any** modifications to the SoftEther VPN Project code at all, this script simply downloads the latest build and compiles it for use on your supported system.

+To get started, all you have to do is copy/paste the provided code for your OS.
+The script will handle everything else for you.
+Refer to the [Quick Start Guide](https://github.com/icoexist/softether-autoinstall#quick-start-guide) if you need to get set up quickly.
+Also refer to the [Commands List](https://github.com/icoexist/softether-autoinstall#commands-list) should you need them.

 ## Contents
 ### Install
 [Ubuntu 16.04+](https://github.com/icoexist/softether-autoinstall#64-bit)